By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-One term for this is “the expert affect.”
-A writer notices books; a mechanic notices cars and someone in real-estate notices more about homes than the average lay person.
+One term for this is “the expert effect.”
+A writer notices books; a mechanic notices cars and someone in real-estate notices more about homes than the average layperson.

 I have no doubt that had I kept up my study of glass I would know a lot more about it.
 Having not looked at any collectible glass for a long time now, those memories have faded away.
 We should talk more about keeping memories intact and reviving memories that have faded in the future.